ArjunVarshney/College-Portal-Scraper/README.md

 How to automate run batch files using task scheduler - https://youtu.be/lzy8KNnqV0I (You can use the "CollegeUpdate.bat" file for this purpose)

+> Note - A "data.json" will also get created, If you want to use it somewhere else you may use it.